ganoninc/winerror-simulator/README.md

 Do you remember the time when Windows XP used to freeze and allow you to draw incredible things using the error window?
 This webapp does that.

-You can have fun again with this simulator.

 ## Demo ##

 It is possible to test the simulator on its Github page: [ganoninc.github.io/winerror-simulator/](https://ganoninc.github.io/winerror-simulator/)